 Cuisine in the Fall in Europe

 Summer food is different from winter food.
-Late fall is starting to get cool enough to get a cook thinking about simmering a stew for hours and hours over a hot stove.
-So while you might enjoy simply grilled meats and raw garden vegetables on the terrace in the summer, long-cooked stews and root vegetables are what people are eating by the roaring fireplace as winter looms.
+So while you might enjoy simply grilled meats and raw garden vegetables on the terrace in the summer, slow-cooked stews and root vegetables are what people are eating by the roaring fireplace as winter looms.
 If you allow yourself to go with the flow, you won't have any problems with fall and winter menus.
 And if you like truffles, the winter white truffle is best, and they start showing up in November.
 Most of the truffle fairs and festivals are held then, and that's a good reason for a November vacation all by itself.

 Winter Travel Tips and Resources